kometenstaub/metadata-extractor/README.md

-# Launcher Bridge plugin
+# Metadata extractor Obsidian plugin

-This plugin is supposed to be a bridge between launchers like Alfred or Ulauncher and Obsidian.
+This Obsidian plugin provides metadata export for third-party apps.

+## There are two JSON-exports

-It contains two commands which can be executed on a cron job with the [Advanced URI plugin](https://github.com/Vinzent03/obsidian-advanced-uri).
+They can be executed on a schedule.

-## There are two commands

 One writes a JSON file to disk with each tag and its corresponding file paths.

-ID: `write-tags-json`

 Example: